Alirocumab: Medical uses

 Alirocumab is used as a second-line treatment to lower LDL cholesterol for adults who have a severe form of hereditary high cholesterol and people with atherosclerosis who require additional lowering of LDL cholesterol when diet and statin treatment have not worked.
 It is administered by subcutaneous injection.
 As of July 2015, it is not known whether alirocumab prevents early death from cardiovascular disease or prevents heart attacks; a clinical trial to determine outcomes was ongoing at that time, the results of which were expected in 2017.
-In November 2018, The New England Journal of Medicine published positive results from a clinical trial with alirocumab.
-According to the study, alirocumab significantly reduced major adverse cardiovascular events by 15% and it was associated with a 15% lower risk of death from any cause (hazard ratio [HR] 0.85; 95% confidence interval [CI], 0.73 to 0.98).
+Multiple studies have shown that alirocumab reduces major adverse cardiovascular events like heart attack or stroke.
+One large clinical trial conducted in 2018 found that among patients with recent acute coronary syndrome and consistently high LDL cholesterol despite maximal statin therapy, alirocumab reduced the absolute risk of these events by 1.6% over 2.8 years compared to placebo.
+This finding was supported by a recent meta-analysis by Wang H-F et al. which reported a reduction in the absolute risk of these events by 2.85% over 1.56 years.
+However, neither of these studies showed meaningful reduction in all-cause death.
+In 2021, another meta-analysis with a larger number of participants suggested that alirocumab might offer a small benefit in reducing all-cause death, but most of the observed effect came from the previous large clinical trial.
+Because of this, it is unclear whether the same benefit would apply to all patient groups.

 In 2021, the U.S. Food and Drug Administration (FDA) added an indication for alirocumab to treat adults with homozygous familial hypercholesterolemia (HoFH), a genetic condition that causes severely high cholesterol.
 It is not intended to be used alone but instead added to other treatments for HoFH.